 How does Gem get this data?

 Prediction is determined by a candidate’s first and last name via a model trained on large datasets.
-You can expect our race/ethnicity accuracy in range of 75%-95%, determined using confusion tables with large datasets of self-ID (for example, US Census data, among many other global datasets).
+You can expect our race/ethnicity accuracy in the range of 75%-95%, determined using confusion tables with large datasets of self-ID (for example, US Census data, among many other global datasets).
 Gem’s race/ethnicity diversity is broken into four categories with one undetermined category: Asian, Black, Hispanic/Latino, White, and Undetermined.

 Why is this data shown in aggregate?

 Because this information is for directional guidance on pipelines rather than tracking candidates on an individual basis, race/ethnicity predictions will be viewable only in aggregate in Outreach Stats and Pipeline Analytics.
-The race/ethnicity prediction will not be displayed on candidate profile, and is not editable.
+The race/ethnicity prediction will not be displayed on the candidate profile, and is not editable.
 Aggregate stats are not visible if the sample size is too small.